- 1 What Is an Eyelid Lift?

-The blepharoplasty procedure will help define the eyelid crease but it will not remove lines and wrinkles around the eyes, nor can it change the position of the brows.
+Prospective patients should note that the blepharoplasty procedure will help define the eyelid crease, but it will not remove lines and wrinkles around the eyes, nor can it change the position of the brows.

 In upper eyelid surgery, the incision is well concealed in the upper eyelid crease.
-During the preoperative markings, Dr. Short will use an outline to mark the upper lid crease to keep the scars as invisible as possible along your natural folds.
-The incision is made, excess fat and muscle are removed along with loose skin.
-Very small, fine sutures are used to close the incisions, and are removed within 3 days after surgery to minimize the appearance of the scar.
+During the preoperative markings, Dr. Short will use an outline to mark the upper lid crease to keep the scars as inconspicuous as possible along the natural folds.
+Once the incision is made, excess fat and muscle are removed along with loose skin.
+Very small, fine sutures are used to close the incisions and are removed within three days after surgery to minimize the appearance of the scar.

-When the excess skin from the upper eyelids is removed, the brows tend to lower without the need to raise any longer (since the excess skin has been removed), a browpexy may be recommended to maintain the brow position by placing a permanent suture to the outer brow.
+When the excess skin from the upper eyelids is removed, the brows tend to lower without the need to raise any longer (since the excess skin has been removed); a browpexy may be recommended to maintain the brow position by placing a permanent suture to the outer brow.
 A browpexy is performed to alleviate the need for a traditional browlift procedure, especially in a male patient.
-A browlift procedure is not optimal in male patients since a browlift can result in more feminine contours and the incision is difficult to conceal in the hairline or scalp, especially with loss of hair.
+A brow lift procedure may not be optimal in male patients since it can result in more feminine-looking contours, and the incision is difficult to conceal in the hairline or scalp, especially with the loss of hair.

 Lower Eyelid Surgery

-In lower eyelid surgery, the incision is made along the lashline.
-With lower eyelid surgery, the incision could also be located inside the lower eyelid referred to as a transconjuctival approach, eliminating the need for sutures.
-In many patients older than 40 years of age and depending on the lower eyelid muscle laxity, a transconjuctival approach may be recommended to prevent a complication referred to as ectropion, where the lower eyelid may turn outward after surgery.
-Lower eyelid massage following surgery is recommended for the first few weeks to allow the lower eyelids to heal properly by keep the underlying connective tissue soft and supple preventing scar tissue.
+In lower eyelid surgery, the incision is made along the lash line.
+With lower eyelid surgery, the incision could also be located inside the lower eyelid, referred to as a transconjunctival approach, eliminating the need for sutures.
+In many patients older than 40 years of age and depending on the lower eyelid muscle laxity, a transconjunctival approach may be recommended to prevent a complication referred to as ectropion, where the lower eyelid may turn outward after surgery.
+Lower eyelid massage following surgery is recommended for the first few weeks to allow the lower eyelids to heal properly by keeping the underlying connective tissue soft and supple to prevent scar tissue.

 - Excess upper lid or lower lid skin and excess fatty tissue